clearga/intro-to-sequelize/README.md

 }
 ```

+> Note: Remove the angle brackets from the username and password sections

 The only thing we are actually changing for database setup, is the **database name**.
 If you have a username and password for your Postgres server, you'd include those as well.

-When we deploy to Heroku, they will provide us a long url that contains password and login that will be secure when deployed.
+When we deploy to Heroku (a hosting service for full stack apps), they will provide us a long url that contains password and login that will be secure when deployed.
 More on this later.

 Once this is complete, let's move to the models folder.